emecdelam/auguste_photo/README.md

-# Repository for the Auguste Photographie website
+# Repository for the Auguste Photography website

 The site is pushed to surge after every update

+For more contact information, please refer to the website